List of Pinus species: Section Nelsonia

 This unique pine is remarkable in differing from all other pines in multiple cone and foliage characters.
 Genetically, its position has varied between and within studies; three nuclear genes and chloroplast DNA placed it as sister taxon to the rest of Section Parrya, while a late embryogenesis abundant (LEA)-like gene (IFG8612) resolved it as sister to Section Quinquefoliae; another study resolved it as sister to Subsection Balfourianae.
 It has probably evolved separately from the rest of the genus since the late Eocene, with its most recent common ancestor around 37 million years ago.
-These unique characters warrent recognition as a monotypic section.
+These unique characters warrant recognition as a monotypic section.

 Subsection Nelsonianae

 Subsection Nelsonianae is native to northeastern Mexico.
 It consists of the single species with persistent fascicle sheaths.